homedepot/github-webhook-resource/README.md

 -	`resource_name`: *Required.* Name of the resource to be associated with your webhook.
 -	`webhook_token`: *Required.* Arbitrary string to identify your webhook.
 Must match the `webhook_token` property of the resource your webhook points to.
 -	`operation`: *Required.*
     -   `create` to create a new webhook.
-Ignores pre-existing webhooks.
+Updates existing webhook if your configuration differs from remote.
     -   `delete` to delete an existing webhook.
 Outputs current timestamp on non-existing webhooks.
 -   `events`: *Optional*.
 An array of [events](https://developer.github.com/webhooks/#events) which will trigger your webhook.
 Default: `push`